In this post I’ll be sharing how to make sautéed Skillet Squash with Onions.

 This sauteed squash and onions is a favorite.
 So easy to do.
 Delicious and healthy.

-- Yellow Squash, sliced and depending on how many you are serving – 1 large, or 3 – 4 small to medium
+Yellow Squash, sliced and depending on how many you are serving – 1 to 2 large, or 3 – 4 small to medium

 Heat a large skillet over medium heat.
-Once the skillet is heated, drizzle in a little olive oil, about 2 tsp.
+Once the skillet is heated, drizzle in a little olive oil, about 2 teaspoons.

 Add your sliced yellow squash and sliced onions to the skillet.
 Season with a couple of pinches of salt and a pinch of black pepper.